Flag for Canada

 Live Eclipse Animation has ended.

-The animation shows what the eclipse approximately looks like in St. John's.
+The animation shows what the eclipse approximately looked like in St. John's.
 Stages and times of the eclipse are outlined below.
-All times are local time (NDT) for St. John's.
+All times were local time (NDT) for St. John's.

 TimePhaseEventDirectionAltitude